 The warm sunshine on your face and the quiet that comes from being unplugged on a barrier island are two big reasons for visiting Hammocks Beach State Park.
 Your journey begins in the Visitor Center where exhibits tell the story of the park’s 1,500-acres, which includes three smaller islands — Dudley, Huggins, and Jones – positioned near the mouth of the White Oak River.
-The park’s crown jewel, Bear Island, is just a passenger ferry ride away, and other than taking a few selfies to share, you’ll relish the “back to nature” vibe of this island that is free of cars and houses.
+The park’s crown jewel, Bear Island, is one of Travel + Leisure’s Top Ten NC Beaches, and just a passenger ferry ride or private boat ride away.
+Other than taking a few selfies to share, you’ll relish the “back to nature” vibe of this island that is free of cars and houses.

 Native Americans once roamed here, traveling the waterways in dugout canoes before pirates entered the picture and sailed their boats along the Southern Outer Banks.
 Once you’re standing on Bear Island, you can’t help but wonder if much has changed since the pirates and early explorers landed there.